-Draft Profile: BioMalachi Moore attended Hewitt-Trussville High School and was rated a 4-star prospect by 247 Sports with a scout's rating of 0.920, going unranked by ESPN.
+Draft Profile: BioMalachi Moore from Hewitt-Trussville High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports.
 Following high school, Moore opted to join Alabama after being heavily recruited.

 As a sophomore in 2021 he played in 11 games and logged 495 snaps for the Crimson Tide.
 He made 17 tackles, 5 assists, and had 9 stops.
 In coverage he totaled no pass breakups, one interception, and QB rating when targetted of 112.9.